 Checking in does not automatically register someone for the event.
 In order to not be seen as a guest, the person will need to register before checking in.

 The Emergency Contact is a field Check-Ins can use for checking people in.
-The emergency contact will show up as a Checked In By option when the child is being checked in.
+The emergency contact will show up as a Checked In By option when a child is being checked in.

 Although the dropdown doesn't show the name of the Emergency Contact, the Registrations Guest List and Check-Ins label will show the name of the Emergency Contact.